MapColonies/discrete-agent-old/README.md

   - tiff files for discrete creation process
   - tfw file for each tiff file
 - `Shapes` directory with the following files:
-  - `Files.shp` and `Files.dbf` with list of tiffs for the discrete. each record should contain `File Name` field (without extension) and `Format` field with the value `Tiff` and the bounding box of each tiff file.
+  - `Files.shp` and `Files.dbf` with a list of tiffs for the discrete. each record should contain `File Name` field (without extension) and `Format` field with the value `Tiff` and the bounding box of each tiff file.
   - `Product.shp` and `Product.dbf` with single record with the following attributes:
     - `Name` - the name of the discrete layer.
     - `Type` - the discrete layer type (eg. `Orthophoto`).